 While attending The Heights, he co-captained the varsity soccer team and was both captain and player-coach of the varsity baseball team, and was the salutatorian at his Heights senior graduation ceremony.
 He also worked as a coach and counselor at the Tenley Center summer camps and was formerly a part-time math teacher for the Tenley SAT prep course.
-Steve currently teaches three Geometry classes in the upper school in addition to working as one of the upper school’s college counselors for seventeen years.
-He has also served as a Heights baseball coach for nineteen years—as assistant varsity coach, head JV coach, head varsity coach, eighth grade coach, seventh grade coach, and middle school A-Team coach.
-He is the current 8th grade baseball coach for the 2020 spring season and is still an active player in multiple competitive Montgomery County adult softball leagues.
+Steve currently teaches three Geometry classes in the upper school in addition to working as one of the upper school’s college counselors for 20 years.
+He has also served as a Heights baseball coach for 21 years—as assistant varsity coach, head JV coach, head varsity coach, eighth grade coach, seventh grade coach, and middle school A-Team coach.
+He was the 8th grade baseball coach for the 2021 spring season (but his Geometry class afternoon teaching schedule has prevented him from coaching Heights baseball ever since).
+Steve is still an active player in multiple competitive Montgomery County adult softball leagues.